 In many ways, Super Smash Bros. for Wii U felt like a direct response to criticisms of the series' party-friendly aspirations.
 The crossover fighter series had its innocuous start as a goofy game with a playground spirit, allowing players to finally see who would win in a fight between the world’s two most famous Italian plumbers and some of their friends.
 This theme would continue, only with more figurines in the toy box to choose from and more playgrounds in which to do battle.

-All that fantastic fan service was still present here, and more polished than ever, but the series finally embraced its hyper-competitive side, all the while still managing to deliver one of the most enjoyable eight-player party games in years.
 With the inclusion of exclusive modes (Smash Tour, Special Orders, and Event Mode), support for a wealth of controllers, and the inclusion of Special Smash, this was a smarter, more focused blast of fighting mayhem, confident in its ability to appeal to any audience willing to give it a chance.

 2. Super Smash Bros.
 Melee (GCN)

-There's a reason that to this day Super Smash Bros.
-Melee has a dedicated hardcore following in the fighter community.
 Fans will say it's tighter, faster, and requires more skill than other entries.
 They'll point to it being far more entertaining to watch than its successors, down to this faster pace.
 They'll point out its better balance.
 All compelling arguments.

 More broadly, though, it's a brilliant local multiplayer brawler that sanded the rough edges off the N64 original, added a metric ton of content, and — yes — feels the most balanced of all entries in the series before the roster ballooned.
-Smash would continue to grow from here on out, but there's an elegance and purity to the GameCube iteration that makes it worth revisiting if you're knee-deep in Ultimate and want to try a different flavour of superstar brawling.

 1. Super Smash Bros.
 Ultimate (Switch)

-How does this 'ultimate' version of Smash stack up against the rest?
-Vocal concerns about past games were actively addressed.
-Every single fighter from the series is present (even Pichu) and joined by a colossal roster of DLC characters from the annals of gaming (let's not forget that this is the game responsible for bringing Banjo and Kazooie back home to a Nintendo console).
-The customisability is overwhelmingly vast, and it’s all topped off with super-solid single-player modes to boot.
+Well, vocal concerns about past games were actively addressed.
+The customisability is overwhelmingly vast, with super-solid single-player modes.
+And every single fighter from the series is present (even Pichu) and joined by a colossal roster of DLC characters from the annals of gaming.
+Let's not forget that this is the game responsible for bringing Banjo and Kazooie back home to a Nintendo console.

-We’re not sure how you could make a more robust or pleasing Smash game.
+We’re not sure how you could make a more robust or pleasing Smash Bros. game.
 Super Smash Bros.
 Ultimate truly is the ultimate instalment in the series, and it makes you wonder where Masahiro Sakurai can possibly take this franchise next.

 Where does your favourite Super Smash Bros. sit on the list?
 Do you agree that Ultimate really is the, er ultimate Smash?
 Are Melee's days as a tournament fave numbered?
 Let us know in the comments section below.